MAVERIX: Multimodal Audio-Visual Evaluation and Recognition IndeX: Introduction

-Evaluations of state-of-the-art models, including Gemini 1.5 Pro \cite{geminiteam2024gemini15unlockingmultimodal}, GPT-4o \cite{openai2024gpt4ocard}, and o1 \cite{o1modelcard}, reveal significant gaps.
-Gemini 1.5 Pro, even with direct audio-video inputs, achieves 71.9\% accuracy on multiple choice questions, marginally lower than human performance (80\%).
+Evaluations of state-of-the-art proprietary and open-source models of different sizes, including Gemini 2.0/2.5 Flash-Lite(FL)\cite{geminiteam2024gemini15unlockingmultimodal}, GPT-4o \cite{openai2024gpt4ocard}, and Qwen 2.5 Omni \cite{xu2025qwen25omnitechnicalreport}, reveal significant gaps as shown in Fig.~\ref{fig:model_performance}.
+Gemini 2.5 Flash-Lite, even with direct audio-video inputs, achieves 54.7\% accuracy on multiple choice questions, significantly lower than human performance (92.8\%).
 Open-ended responses further expose weaknesses in temporal reasoning and contextual understanding, with models averaging only 1.9/5 vs. human 2.79/5 in GPT-4o-judged scoring.
 Further, models that are not capable of processing raw audio and rely solely on transcripts perform even worse, highlighting the inadequacy of text-only proxies for rich audiovisual comprehension \cite{ning2023video, fu2024video}.

 By providing a unified evaluation framework, high-quality human-validated questions, and an open-source toolkit, MAVERIX aims to advance research toward robust multimodal reasoning at the human level.